35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 26. Crazy Train by Ozzy Osbourne

 Many felt sad when Black Sabbath sacked Ozzy Osbourne for his drug- and alcohol-fueled erratic behavior.
 So, when Ozzy released his very first album as a solo artist, many expected him to deliver.
 And deliver, he did.
 This 1980 heavy metal song not only performed well in the charts.
-It was also one of 40 greatest heavy metal songs.
-Not bad for someone who got kicked out from a band.
+It was also one of the greatest heavy metal songs.
+That is not bad for someone who got kicked out of a band.

 One of the best things about Crazy Train is its iconic guitar riff.
 While riffs are more popular in rock and roll songs, this heavy metal piece also has plenty of licks.
 Beginner guitarists will have plenty of riffs to include in their range of guitar licks.
 You’ll also love exercising your fingers.